 Economic Rent and Salaries

 The concept of economic rent can be used to describe gaps in the incomes of individuals in a given economy.
 Generally speaking, firms see workers that provide them with a high marginal product as more valuable and thus are willing to pay them higher wages.
 By contrast, workers that provide a small marginal product are seen as not as valuable and will be paid less.
-It is less related to the individuals’ competence, but rather with the function of their jobs.
+It is often less related to the individuals’ competence, but more related to the function of their jobs.

 However, the firm does not know that the minimum wage the worker is willing to accept for the job is $10 per hour.
 Thus, the laborer would experience an economic rent of $5 per hour, whereas the firm would be “overpaying” the laborer and thus would receive an economic rent of -$5 per hour.